bgerber123/Habitat-Selection-Guidance/MovementHSF.md

                                )
 ```

 Let's look at one individual's data.
-The `sims` object has two elements, one for x-y used locations )(`locs`) and one for the comiled data we will use to fit models (`indiv`).
+The `sims` object has two elements, one for x-y used locations )(`locs`) and one for the compiled data we will use to fit models (`indiv`).
 Within each of these lists are lists for each individual, one to `n.indiv`).

 ``` r